This blog post was originally published on Sep 24, 2019 and has been updated to incorporate the latest insight on AI.

-Artificial intelligence and robotic process automation can optimize repetitive workflows, increase efficiencies, benefit your bottom line, and improve employee morale.
+Artificial intelligence and robotic process automation (RPA) can optimize repetitive workflows, increase efficiencies, benefit your bottom line, and improve employee morale.
+At nearly every hospital, there are administrative and operational processes weighing down your staff and hampering your performance – many of these are perfect candidates for intelligent automation.
+From the pharmacy to revenue cycle, to IT and HR, your enterprise needs AI to transform your back-end processes, so you can thrive in the highly competitive, constantly changing world of healthcare.
 But with so many options and solutions on the market, how do you know where to start?

-One of the key steps in building your business case for AI and automation at your healthcare organization is identifying processes that are good candidates for automation.
-Here are five questions to ask yourself to help you figure out which processes to consider for automation technologies.
+One of the key steps in building your business case for healthcare AI and automation is identifying processes that are good candidates for automation.
+Look throughout the enterprise, and use these five questions to help you figure out which processes to consider for AI and automation technologies.

 Not every task can or should be automated, and that isn’t the goal of AI and RPA.
 The purpose of automation is to take repetitive, high-volume tasks and offload them to an AI workforce, freeing up your human employees for more complex, more rewarding work.
 Any task that is time-consuming, requires a lot of manual effort, and is done in a similar way each time is a perfect candidate process for automation.